-The SPF risk management strategy sets out how each element of the process will be addressed.
+The SPF risk management strategy sets out how each element of the process will be addressed so that risks are eliminated, transferred or controlled as far as possible.

 RISK IDENTIFICATION AND RECORDING

 A detailed risk register is maintained and is central to risk management.